dillonoc98/GuitarStoreAPP/README.md

 ![](https://github.com/dillonoc98/GuitarStoreAPP/blob/master/src/assets/image/edit.JPG?raw=true "Title")

-6. The Application both Client and Server must be structured in standard, organised and consistent fashion.
+6. The application both Client and Server must be structured in standard, organised and consistent fashion.

 * I wanted to stick to a black and white color schemme.
 Everything is nicely placed and easy to navigate.
+I also added a logo that is centered on the top of the page with text.

 7. There must be a comment for each non-obvious line of code you add to the project.